emilzeta/DataVis_Final_Project/Updates.md

 April 4 end of class:

 I worked on sizing the boxes displayed so that it all looks nicer.
 I also started to think about more ideas that I could add to my app.
-I think a radar map of proportions of scoring oportunities for goalies, and a radar map of how situations in which a player or team scored would be cool.
+I think a radar map of proportions of scoring opportunities for goalies, and a radar map of how situations in which a player or team scored would be cool.

+April 6 beginning of class:

+I added some sub-menus to the app.
+I breifly tried out my idea from last class but it didn't really work with the data.